k33ptoo/ToaJam/README.md

 Nairobi leads in top five cities in Africa with worst traffic followed by Cairo in Egypt (51.56 minutes) and South African cites Pretoria(49.00), Johannesburg(45.15), Capetown(44.15) and Durban(53.12) this is according an article in http://allafrica.com so what we are looking here is a one of the many solutions to help reduce traffic problems in Africa and beyond.

+Download on playstore https://play.google.com/store/apps/details?id=com.keeptoo.toajam and try it out.

 ### Getting the source ###